iamsmurph/es170_ml_project/README.md

 # Supervised Clustering on MNIST dataset with Rigetti PyQuil and IBM Qiskit

 ### How to use:
-1. Must have a couple moduels installed: mpl_toolkits.mplot3d, matplotlib.pyplot,
+1. Must have a couple modules installed: mpl_toolkits.mplot3d, matplotlib.pyplot,
    sklearn.datasets, sklearn.preprocessing, numpy, qiskit, pyquil.
 2. Start pyquil servers, using:
 '''